Some common eye conditions

 This is a painless examination that checks the external and internal structure of the eye.
 It also checks for signs of ocular conditions as well as chronic conditions that may affect the eyes.

 After the examination, Dr. Bassi will review the status of your vision and eye health.
-She will determine a treatment plan and discuss the various options available.
+She will recommend a treatment plan and discuss the various options available.
 Referral to other health care providers will be made when necessary.

 It is recommended that children’s eyes be examined at 6 months, 3 years and every year after that to reduce potential learning and behavioral problems.
 Studies have shown about 80% of our learning is visual therefore many children become misdiagnosed as having behavioral disorders when in fact it is due to decreased visual function.
 Also, if children do not get the proper treatment in time, it can lead to a permanent reduction of vision therefore it is very important for them to have their eyes assessed.
 Schools may conduct vision screenings but they are inadequate for detecting eye disease and other eye disorders.